cta-observatory/ctapipe/docs/api-reference/io/index.rst

-Loading the DL1 image data for telescopes with different numbers of pixels does not work as astropy tables do not support heterogenous data in columns.
+Loading the DL1 image data for telescopes with different numbers of pixels does not work as astropy tables do not support heterogeneous data in columns.
 In this case, use:

 .. code-block:: python